Ekitji/siem/dll/petodll/readme.md

 The created visual studio project will be saved in same folder as petodll.exe with the DLLs file name as folder name.

 # petodllproxy.dll a tool to export a legitimate DLLs functions (Generates a proxy DLL)
+The tool exports a legitimate DLLs functions and creates a Visual Studio code project for compiling a own DLL which when the DLL is attached, functions called, it writes a log file to c:\temp\test.txt with what process was executed, which dll was loaded and as what user.
+It has also a function for playing sound when DllMain or functions is called.